-I am an Assistant Professor of Political Science at UC Riverside.
+I am an Associate Professor of Political Science at UC Riverside.
 I study health interventions, politics, and public opinion—primarily in African countries.
 I received my Ph.D. in political science at UCLA, where I was a FLAS fellow in Kiswahili/African Studies.
 From 2008-2009, I was a Fulbright Scholar in Malawi.
 Before coming to UC Riverside, I held academic appointments at Smith College and Texas A&M University.

 In 2018, Cambridge University Press published my book, Doomed Interventions: The Failure of Global Responses to AIDS in Africa.
 Here is a review of the book.